PLANNING & FAQ

 A gym is where you conduct a pep rally.
 A gym is where you scream, yell, and run around.
 It is not where an audience gathers to focus and connect with a performer.
 The show may not have the same impact nor am I always comfortable as a performer in a gymnasium.
 However, I can make it work if you:

 ii.
 Use chairs instead of bleachers if possible and don't ever expect students to sit on the floor.

 iii.
 Provide a decent sound system and try to minimize the noise from large HVAC blower fans

 iv.
 Control the lighting when possible to make the "stage" area lit and the audience (house) dimmed.

 3. A decent sound system

-Please make sure everything works before I get there, especially if your school has electronic equipment that has not been turned on since the Eisenhower administration.
-I personally travel with my own wireless headset microphone and mixer, so I just plug into whatever PA the school provides.
+Please make sure everything works before I get there, especially if your school has electronic equipment that has not been turned on in a while.
+I travel with my own wireless headset microphone and mixer, so I just plug into whatever PA the school provides.
 All I require is a standard microphone cable (XLR or 1/4”) and a power supply for my system.
 It can be helpful to have a custodian or AV person available to help me get things set up if the soundboard is hidden or complex.

 The performance or stage area should be lit so the person performing and his facial expressions can be seen.
 The audience area should be dark.
 Remember we are creating that old dramatic idea of the “willful suspension of disbelief.”
+If possible, just use the same lighting or presets that you would use for the school play.
 It can be helpful to have an AV person available if the lighting board is complex.